13 Signs Your Shopify Store Needs a Redesign

 Signs Frequent Complaints Are a Problem:

-• Complaints on difficult navigation, broken links, 404 errors, or complicated features to use.
+• Complaints about difficult navigation, broken links, 404 errors, or complicated features to use.

 • Your website is slow or has unresponsive elements.